 11:00am - Explore Belfast city centre and have some lunch

-Take some time to explore Belfast city centre and have some lunch in the many pubs and restaurants.
+Take some time to explore Belfast city centre and have lunch in one of the many pubs and restaurants.
 Here are a few suggestion of things to do during this time: – Fancy a pint?
 Then drop in to one of the city’s oldest and most interesting bars – the Crown Liquor Saloon. – Visit Saint Anne’s cathedral or also known as Belfast cathedral. – See the leaning tower of Belfast at Albert’s Memorial Clock. – Drop into one of Belfast’s main landmarks at the Belfast City hall.

 13:30pm - Second half of your Belfast city guided tour

-We start the second half of your Belfast city guided tour, this time to east Belfast, home of the Harland & Wolff shipyard and of course the birthplace of the famous RMS Titanic.
+We start the second half of your Belfast city guided tour, this time to East Belfast, home of the Harland & Wolff shipyard and of course the birthplace of the famous RMS Titanic.
 We then leave the city and head south to the town of Downpatrick and get close to Ireland’s most famous saint.

 14:45pm - Downpatrick